100ravp/100ravp/README.md

-### Hi there 👋, Saurav Prasad
+# Saurav Prasad
-#### Data Scientist and AI enthusiast
 I'm Saurav from India, and I do content on Data Science and Machine Learning.
 I enjoy learning new concepts and frameworks like TensorFlow.
-You can check out my blog https://datasciencenovice.blogspot.com/ or https://www.youtube.com/c/DSNovice
+You can check out my blog

 ## Skills and Experience
 Python / C++ / SQL / NumPy / Pandas/ Scikit-Learn/ TensorFLow